Hera Pheri (2000 film): Plot

-On the trio's first attempt, the police arrive at the scene to target the trio.
-However, Devi Prasad prevents the police from arresting the trio and allows them to escape, so that his granddaughter will remain safe and will be handed back over to him.
-As a result, Kabira calls the trio again and double the initial ransom to ₹20 lakhs as punishment for involving the police.
-Following this, Shyam and Baburao decide to give up the plan and reveal Devi Prasad the truth, but Raju eventually shames them back into helping him.
+The police arrive at the scene to target the trio.
+However, Devi Prasad prevents the police from arresting them and allows them to escape for Rinku's safety.
+As a result, Kabira calls the trio and doubles the initial ransom as punishment for involving the police.
+Following this, Shyam and Baburao give up on the plan and plan to too Prasad the truth, but Raju shames them back into helping him.
 The trio calls Devi Prasad again and demands a foolproof double ransom of ₹40 lakhs.
-They also instruct him to meet them in the underground parking of a stadium, which Kabira has now chosen for the exchange.
-This time, Devi Prasad plans to trick the police by sending his servant in his car by himself to be pursued by them.
-When the trio meet Devi Prasad, he refuses to hand over the money and demands to see his granddaughter first.
-As a result, the trio is forced to confess they're not actually the kidnappers, and promise they will hand over Devi Prasad's granddaughter back to him.
-Believing them, Devi Prasad hands them over the bag of ₹40 lakhs.
-From the obtained bag, the trio divides the money into half and give one of the ₹20 lakhs to Kabira's gang for Rinku's release.
-However, Kabira gets alerted when Rinku identifies the trio as imposters and not her grandfather during the exchange, leading to a huge combat involving the trio, Kabira's gang, the police, and the henchmen of Khadak Singh (who is infuriated by Shyam's delay in returning the money and makes his henchmen intervene the fight).
-The police eventually arrest Kabira, his gang, and Khadak Singh's henchmen, while Khadak Singh escapes and the trio reunites Rinku with her grateful grandfather.
+They instruct him to meet in an underground stadium parking lot, which Kabira has now chosen for the exchange.
+This time, Devi Prasad plans to trick the police by sending his servant in his car to be pursued by them.
+When the trio meets Prasad, he refuses to hand over the money, demanding to see his granddaughter first.
+As a result, the trio is forced to confess they're not actually the kidnappers, and promise they will return Rinku back to him.
+Believing them, Prasad hands them the money.
+The trio gives one-half to Kabira's gang for Rinku's release.
+However, Kabira is alerted when Rinku identifies the trio as imposters and not her grandfather during the exchange, leading to combat including the trio, Kabira's gang, the police, and the henchmen of Khadak Singh (who is infuriated by Shyam's delay in returning the borrowed money).
+The police eventually arrest Kabira, his gang, and Singh's henchmen, while Singh himself escapes.
+The trio reunites Rinku with Prasad.